Strategic Air Command in the United Kingdom: Wing deployments

 The B-47 jet bomber had been under development since 1944, and in the stringent financial situation of the early post-war years the USAF decided to prioritise development of the B-47 rather than purchase more B-50s.
 Experience in the Korean War amply demonstrated what the SAC planners had long suspected: that propeller-driven bombers were no match for Soviet jet fighters, even at night, and the B-29, B36 and B-50 bomber force was fast losing credibility as a deterrent.
-Rushing the B-47 into service entailed a series of costly and extensive modifications, and the aircraft had a frightful safety record; over its lifetime there were 203 crashes, representing a loss rate of around 10 percent, resulting in 242 fatalities.
+Rushing the B-47 into service entailed a series of costly and extensive modifications, and the aircraft had a frightful safety record; over its lifetime there were 203 crashes, representing a loss rate of around 10 per cent, resulting in 242 fatalities.
 In May 1952, in preparation for the arrival of B-47s in the UK, SAC ruled that all runways had to be at least 11300 ft long to permit operations in the heat of the English summer.
 This entailed the acquisition of private land and re-routing of roads.
 In the face of strong opposition from local residents, SAC backed down, and acquiesced to 10000 ft runways with 10000 ft overruns, and B-47 operations would cease when it became too hot.
 As it was, only RAF Fairford and RAF Greenham Common had 10000 ft runways, although RAF Bruntingthorpe and RAF Chelveston could be extended.
 RAF Brize Norton had a 10000 ft runway but no overruns, RAF Upper Heyford was limited to 9600 ft with no overruns, and RAF Sculthorpe, RAF Lakenheath and RAF Mildenhall could not be extended to more than 9000 ft.